 The survival of a business depends greatly on its reputation.
-The confidence and faith of a consumer has a profound and direct effect on the bottom line of a company.
+The confidence and faith of a consumer have a profound and direct effect on the bottom line of a company.
 In contemporary developments such as the crises faced by corporations such as Toyota and BP and how they dealt with publicity in order to maintain their goodwill across the world delineates the importance that business reputation has gained all the more attention.

 Businesses have relied on publicity through word of mouth since historical times.
 This has helped in establishing, building and maintaining positive relations.
-In a technological age of blogs, websites and social networking – businesses need to be in control of their reputations in order to be quick in responding to crisis.
-Indeed, the reputation of a business translates into the ability to do more transactions and maximize profits.
+In a technological age of blogs, websites and social networking – businesses need to be in control of their reputations in order to be quick in responding to a crisis.
+Indeed, the reputation of business translates into the ability to do more transactions and maximize profits.

 Effects of Damage to Reputation

 A damaged reputation can cost an individual or organization significantly.

 In cases of individuals, the first and most strongly affected domain is that of livelihood.
 Defamed individuals come into notoriety for all the wrong reasons, which cause many to terminate their association with them, whether it be personal interactions or business endeavors.
 Employment is usually the first tangible harm associated with a loss of reputation.
 This may lead to disruption of livelihood and widespread humiliation.

 Businesses that become victims of defamation are likely to lose out on goodwill – in the books and in real life.
 This further causes a drop in sales/business operations and a loss of productivity in the long run.
 It also leads to a lot of negative publicity through word of mouth which further damages its prospects.

 It is never an easy process to repair a reputation that has been damaged.
 However, a well-planned strategy can be very useful in the long run.